nemu69/snow-crash/level00/Ressources/README.md

 ` A=1, B=15, nottoohardhere `

-Try againt to log on the user flag00 with the new password
+Try again to log on the user flag00 with the new password

 ```
 $ su flag00